 The course is 37 miles long, races run over six laps.
 Long stretches are taken at over 200 miles an hour.

 To win, the riders will need to maintain an average speed of more than 130mph for almost an hour and three quarters, knowing all the time that even the tiniest mistake will have consequences far beyond the race.

-Tom Peck prepares for the course And it needn’t be a mistake.
+And it needn’t be a mistake.
 A rush of blood to the head from a kamikaze rabbit will work just as well, as will many other factors entirely beyond the rider’s control, a reality I’m acutely aware of as i insert my legs into fifteen hundred quids worth of Italian leather, pull a helmet over my head and take my seat high on the back of Milky’s Yamaha R600.

 Milky, himself a Manxman, won a TT race in 2002 the year before his very famous crash.
 In hospital, unable to speak, he wrote a note to his pregnant wife that said, “no more races.”
 He has kept his promise.
 Now he introduces the rookie riders to the course.